PBergstrom90/SecureIoTSensor/README.md

 - **Data Security**:
   - Encryption of data in transit (mTLS) and at rest (SSL/TLS for InfluxDB and Nginx).
   - **Role-based Access**: Plans for user-specific permissions in Grafana will restrict dashboard access.
-  - **Firewall and Network Security**: Further network security configurations to prevent unauthorized access.
+- **Firewall and Network Security**: Further network security configurations to prevent unauthorized access, such as a dedicated and separate Wi-Fi network for the ESP32, combined with a Netbird or WireGuard VPN setup for the Raspberry Pi.

+### Future Cloud Integration
+**Goal**: Enable secure, scalable access to sensor data in a cloud environment, enhancing accessibility and real-time monitoring capabilities.

+**Implementation Plan**:
+1. **Cloud Database Integration**: Migrate InfluxDB to a cloud provider, such as InfluxDB Cloud, Azure Cosmos DB, or MongoDB Atlas, to support time-series or document-oriented data.
+2. **Secure Data Pipeline**: Use HTTPS/TLS encryption for data streaming to the cloud, with IP restrictions and access control.
+3. **Grafana Cloud Dashboard**: Configure Grafana Cloud for remote access, providing real-time monitoring and advanced analytics capabilities.
+4. **IoT Device Management**: Explore cloud-based solutions (e.g., AWS IoT Core or Azure IoT Hub) for expanded device management and monitoring.

 ---